 (This is the Second Post in the series, The Big Picture by Sean Carroll.
 The initial post explained Carroll’s position that in spite of our understanding of the world as caused, necessary and predetermined, when we act we do so with a belief in our freedom and causal efficacy.
 In this post the deep background that underlays human “action” is explored: “Emergence”.
 Objects that emerge appear to have abilities and properties significantly different from the objects that exist in the vocabulary of physics.
-They appear to be “more complex” and with interesting “structures” and this seems to be at odds with The Second Law of Thermodynamics.)
+They appear to be “more complex” and with interesting “structures” and this seems to be at odds with The Second Law of Thermodynamics.
+First published in 11/17/2019)

 In a universe that is running down, how do complicated things appear and persist?
 “Complicated” in the sense of designed.
 “Designed” in the sense of put together in a way that does not seem accidental, in a way that seems similar to how we put together an artifact — to serve a purpose.
 And “appear”, as in “complicated things appear”, and that is a good word, because it leaves open the possibility that things that are that tightly organized, things that serve a purpose, things whose parts then also ‘serve’ a purpose in light of their object’s larger purpose, are only “an illusion” in some sense, a ‘mere’ appearance.
 That is the position of physicist Sean Carroll, in his book The Big Picture.
 He contends ‘highly organized things’ are both real and not so real at the same time.
 Only the objects of physics are “fundamental”; they are “the world at the deepest level.”(1)